(7335) 1989 JA

-' (provisional designation ') is a stony asteroid of the Apollo group, classified as near-Earth object and potentially hazardous asteroid, approximately 1 kilometer in diameter.
+' is a stony asteroid of the Apollo group, classified as a near-Earth object and potentially hazardous asteroid, approximately 1 kilometer in diameter.
 It was discovered on 1 May 1989, by American astronomer Eleanor Helin at the U.S. Palomar Observatory in California.
 On 27 May 2022, the asteroid made a close approach 0.027 AU from Earth.
 During the close approach, optical observations detected signs of an orbiting satellite, which was later confirmed by radar imaging at NASA's Goldstone Solar System Radar in California.